Belling cooker guide

 Belling cookers tend to sit in the middle of the market in terms of price, with a no-frills modern style.
 But do they produce middle-of-the-road results?
 And can you rely on them to cook for years to come, or are they prone to break down?

 On this page, we reveal how well Belling cookers tend to do in our tests, how reliable they are and what Belling owners think of them.
 We've pulled all our testing knowledge together, along with a comprehensive survey of owners' views, to bring you an at-a-glance guide.
 Only logged-in Which? members can view our exclusive ratings and verdicts in the table below.
-If you're not yet a member, sign up for a £1 trial to get instant access.
+If you're not yet a member, sign up for a Which? trial to get instant access.

-See how Belling cookers compare with the budget and premium brands either side by heading to our freestanding cooker reviews.
+See how Belling cookers compare with budget and premium brands by heading to our freestanding cooker reviews.

 |Belling cooker overview table